-Legend: LSI = Less than significant impact; NI = No impact; SW = Surface water/Stormwater; GW = Ground water; WL = Wetlands.
+Legend: LSI = Less than significant impact, NI = No impact, SW = Surface water/Stormwater, GW = Ground water, NW = Nearshore Water, WL = Wetlands.

 Implementation of the action alternatives would have the potential to impact the quality and quantity of stormwater runoff, during both construction and operation of the project.
 Construction activities would have the potential to cause erosion and sedimentation that could degrade surface water quality.
 In addition, the action alternatives would increase the potential for leaks and spills from contaminants.
-However, a combination of CGP, SWPPs, SWMPs, SPCCCs, BMPs (Volume 2, Chapter 4, Table 4.2-1 and Volume 7) LID measures, and monitoring plans would be implemented as a part of the proposed action to reduce the potential for erosion, runoff, sedimentation, and subsequent water quality impacts.
+These potential impacts would be reduced through the combination of site-specific BMPs (Volume 2, Chapter 4, Table 4.2-1), LID measures, and plans.
 In addition, roadway-specific BMPs would be included in the planning, design, and construction of all roadways.
-Increases in stormwater runoff would be managed by existing stormwater infrastructure or stormwater infrastructure improvements, stormwater flow paths would continue to mimic area topography; therefore, there would be no increase in flooding risk.
-No buildings/structures would be constructed in the 100-year flood zone; however, some stormwater detention basins could be constructed in the 100-year flood zone.
-In some of these areas, these open, grassed stormwater detention basins could also be utilized for additional uses, for example, as recreational fields.
+Increases in stormwater runoff would be managed by stormwater infrastructure, stormwater flow paths would continue to mimic area topography, and no construction would occur in a flood zone; therefore, there would be no increase in flooding risk.
 While groundwater withdrawal rates would increase, implementation of sustainability practices would reduce the amount of groundwater needed, which would help minimize impacts to groundwater availability.
-The resulting total annual groundwater withdrawal would be less than the sustainable yield and monitoring of groundwater chemistry would ensure no harm to existing or beneficial use as a result of increased pumping.
-The action alternatives would be implemented in compliance with all federal, local, and military orders, laws, and regulations (Volume 8, Chapter 3, Table 3.1-1), including Joint Region Marianas Instruction 3500.4 and would include the implementation of BMPs, LID measures, and monitoring.
+The resulting total annual groundwater withdrawal would be less than the sustainable yield and monitoring of groundwater chemistry would ensure no harm to existing or beneficial use.
+The action alternatives would be implemented in compliance with all federal, local, and military orders, laws, and regulations (Volume 8, Chapter 3, Table 3.1-1), including COMNAV Marianas Instruction 3500.4 and would include the implementation of BMPs, LID measures, and monitoring.